PsychoLlama/home-lab/README.md

 ### Router

-The router module configures a basic router (nat, dhcp, dns, ...) and declaratively manages the network for everything else in the lab.
+The router module configures a router (nat, dhcp, dns, ...) and manages the network for everything else in the lab.

 ### File Server

-The file server module configures a ZFS cluster with an attached syncthing service.
-(This is not a generalized service yet.)
+The file storage module manages ZFS pools and datasets.
+A host profile attaches Syncthing and adds snapshotting.

+### Tests

+Tests live in [nixos/tests](https://github.com/PsychoLlama/home-lab/tree/main/nixos/tests) and can be executed with `just test {path}`.

 ## Inspiration